student0Zero/Spinning-Plates-Budgeter/README.md

 The planned future features for this project include:

-- Adding the ability to repeat income/expenses to a user specified time frame (daily, weekly, monthly, yearly)
+- Adding the ability to repeat income/expenses to a user specified time frame (daily, weekly, monthly, yearly).

-- Allow Users to archive their monthly data
+- Allow Users to archive their monthly data.

-- Extend views via accordion dropdown to collapse monthly income/expense details
+- Extend views via accordion dropdown to collapse monthly income/expense details.

-- Extend views to include year
+- Extend views to include year.

-- incorporate income/expenses trends view
+- incorporate income/expenses trends view.

 - Allow users to set budget goals and track their progress.

 - Send notifications to users for important events, such as upcoming bills or low balances.

 - Extend the functionality to incorporate the YNAB 'every dollar needs a job' approach to budgeting.

 - Allow users to define their starting balance as part of the registration process, in addition to being able to edit it via the profile page.
 Some of the base code for the user profile is present within heading.html and will be built upon in future updates to extend the profile functionality further.

-- Allow users to update their preferences (currencies, budgeting approach, etc.)
+- Allow users to update their preferences (currencies, budgeting approach, etc.).

 ## Database Schema